-Michael was Inducted as an Athlete Member into The Sport Australia Hall of Fame in 1999 for his contribution to the sports of rugby union, rugby league and athletics.
-He is one of only four Australians who have represented their country at full international level in three different sports.
+Michael Cleary AO was inducted into the Sport Australia Hall of Fame as an Athlete Member in 1999 for his contribution to the sports of rugby union, rugby league and athletics.
+He remains one of only four Australians who have represented their country at international level in three different sports.

-In 1959 Michael was enticed to join the Randwick Rugby Union Club and played the following year in its winning premiership side.
-From there, Michael was selected to represent Australia against Fiji and France and made his Test debut on tour in South Africa with the Wallabies at the end of 1961.
+In 1959 Cleary was enticed to join the Randwick Rugby Union Club and played the following year in its winning premiership side.
+From there, he was selected to represent Australia against Fiji and France and made his Test debut on tour in South Africa with the Wallabies at the end of 1961.
 Cleary played a total of six rugby union Test matches for Australia.

 Just prior to the 1962 Perth Games, he had switched to rugby league and signed a statutory declaration to the effect that he would play for the South Sydney club without payment to remain an amateur and still be eligible to run in Perth.